marie-lourdes/leperlier-marie-lourdes-AppMicoservices-MedilaboSolutions-P9/readme.md

 https://www.mysql.com/products/workbench/

-7. Upload structure BDD of file Data.sql in SQL BDD (in folder/config) or file Data.sql in folder /resources of microservice-patient and  then add your info connexion BDD in environment variable of your local system
+6.Upload structure BDD of file Data.sql in SQL BDD (in folder/config) or file Data.sql in folder /resources of microservice-patient and  then add your info connexion BDD in environment variable of your local system

-8.Install MongoDB and MongoDB Compass GUI
+7.Install MongoDB and MongoDB Compass GUI

 https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/

 https://www.mongodb.com/try/download/compass

-9. Launch MongoDB compass, then:
+8. Launch MongoDB compass, then:
 - create database 'historypatients'
 - create collection 'medicalreports'
 - add  data from the collection with file medicalReports.json  in folder /resources of microservice-medicalReports